lagomcontrol/esphome_wifi_ceilingfan_module/README.md

   - Color Temperature ( 3000K / 4000K / 5000K )

 ## Technical Details
-I wanted all controls to map to HA native Fan & Light UI elements without relying on secondary dropdowns.
-However because of how the Datapoint's work on this fan, we have to intercept all calls with lambda functions to map HA control values to the Tuya MCU values.
+I wanted all controls to map to HA native Fan & Light UI elements without relying on secondary dropdowns or external libraries.
+As a result, because of how the Datapoint's work on this MCU, we have to intercept all calls with lambda functions to map HA control values to the Tuya MCU values.

 - ### Color Temperature Mapping ( 19 )
   - 0 -> 5000K